1. Output information

 The data collated within this release provide a clearer understanding of the prevalence of domestic abuse, victim characteristics and the criminal justice system’s response to both victims and perpetrators of domestic abuse.
 It is hoped that this understanding will lead to better support for abuse victims and an increased willingness of victims to report their experiences.

-Data on domestic abuse in England and Wales receive significant interest from a range of users.
+Data on domestic abuse in England and Wales receive considerable interest from a range of users.
 The release supports the UN 16 Days of Activism against Gender-Based Violence Campaign and the statistics are used to monitor progress towards the Sustainable Development Goals (SDGs).

-An interactive domestic abuse data tool published alongside the release allows users to explore data for police force areas in more detail and compare these with similar areas within England and Wales.
+Our interactive domestic abuse data tool published alongside the release allows users to explore data for police force areas in more detail and compare these with similar areas within England and Wales.

 Accuracy and reliability